dgbailey/kbbe/README.md

 ## Configuration
 ### CORS
-Whitelisting is necessary dude to the apps cookie based authentication.
+Whitelisting is necessary due to the apps cookie based authentication.
 This can also be configured with dotenv variables.
 Whitelisting is explicit in server.js.
 ### Database
 Database configuration is necessary in the knex.js file.
-A dotenv file in the project root with the appropriate env variables will to the trick.
+A dotenv file in the project root with the appropriate env variables will do the trick.

 ## Installation & Setup
 ```